What Are Lenses?

 Applications Of Lens

 What do magnifying lens, your eye and binoculars have in common?
 They all use convex lenses.
 And have any of you wondered why people look so weird when you see them through a peephole?
 That’s because the glass used there isn’t a normal one.
 It is a concave lens.
 Convex lenses are used to correct farsighted vision problems.
 Similarly, concave lenses are used to correct nearsightedness.
 Compound microscopes and telescopes use both convex and concave lenses.
 Using combinations of convex lenses may create blurry images.
 A concave eyepiece is used to correct this problem.
 Even in cameras, a combination of both concave and convex lenses are sometimes used.
 The use of concave lenses is very important in lasers.
 The actual light ray is highly specific which may damage equipment where it is used (like CD’s and scanners).
 The diverging lens rectifies this issue.
-Concave lenses are also used in flashlights where the light beam is diverged for larger area coverage.
+Concave lenses are also used in flashlights where the light beam diverges for larger area coverage.

 Learn about lenses and their real-life applications with experienced tutors here at BYJU’s.